-Finally, we would like to mention that double core hole production has also been studied for anions, partly giving rise to significantly larger cross sections than in neutrals.78 For example, the maximum cross section of (1s+1s)-ionization in C- has been found as 3 kb,79 compared to 0.07 kb when our experimental double/single core ionization ratio is combined with a calculated value for the O 1s photoionization cross section.80 No explanation of this qualitative difference is known to the authors.
-Experimentally however, the study of systems that in solution are present in anionic form is well possible, and to search for a potential enhancement of the DCH cross section with charge state seems highly interesting.
+Finally, we would like to mention that double-core-hole production has also been studied for anions, partly giving rise to significantly larger cross sections than in neutrals.
+For example, the maximum cross section of (1s+1s) ionization in C- has been found as 3 kb, compared to 0.07 kb when our experimental double/single core-ionization ratio is combined with a calculated value for the O 1s photoionization cross section.
+No explanation of this qualitative difference is known to the authors.
+Experimentally, the study of systems that in solution are present in anionic form is well possible, since in aqueous phase anions can be readily stabilized.
+Therefore, the search for a potential enhancement of the DCH cross section with charge state seems highly interesting.